HiItsMatt/InstaMail/README.md

         INSTA_USERNAME=Your_Bot_Account_Username
         INSTA_PASSWORD=Your_Bot_Account_Password
 ```
-### Step 2.
-You also need to copy the InstaMail.bat file into your Startup Folder
+### Step 2. copy the InstaMail.bat file into your Startup Folder
 ```
 2a.
 Open An instance of File Explorer and Navigate to the Project Directory 2b.
 Press Windows + R to open Run
 2c.
 In Run type "shell:startup"
 2d.
 Copy InstaMail.bat from the Project Directory into your Startup Folder.

+This will run a command on startup that starts the python script without opening a terminal window.
 ```

 This will run a command on startup that starts the python script without opening a terminal window.